 I Want To Be A Lawyer For The $$$

-This isn’t the first thing a lawyer tells you when you ask why they chose the law, but let’s be real, it’s a chief concern for most people.
-If you attend a highly ranked school there remains a reasonably good shot that you will end up making big money.
+Money isn’t the first thing a lawyer tells you when you ask why they chose the law, but let’s be real, it’s a chief concern for most people.
+If you attend a highly ranked school, there remains a reasonably good shot that you will end up making big money.

-At lower T14 schools, somewhere around 40% of the class finds work at NLJ250 firms (that’s the largest 250 by number of lawyers employed by the firm).
-These jobs pay a lot of money: usually starting salary is well into the 6 figures.
+At lower T14 schools, somewhere around 40% of the class finds work at NLJ250 firms (that’s the largest 250 law firms by the number of lawyers employed).
+These jobs pay a lot of money with starting salaries well into the six figures.
 By the time you get into the T6 schools, Yale, Harvard, Stanford, Columbia, UChicago, and NYU, the chances of getting into one of these jobs is usually better than 50%.
 That’s not the whole story either, because at these schools almost everyone who wants it finds work at a firm of some kind.
-Even if it’s not a huge NLJ250 firm, the pay is usually still good.
+Even if it’s not a massive NLJ250 firm, the pay is usually still good.

-If you don’t make careful decisions you run a heavy risk that going to law school won’t be a financially sound decision.
+If you don’t make careful decisions, you run a substantial risk that going to law school won’t be a financially sound decision.
 In the current market, the overwhelming majority of people should only attend law school in the following circumstances:

 1. You get into a T6.
-T6 schools are still worth the price even at full tuition (though obviously you should usually go to the one that gives you the most money).
-Pretty much everyone at T6 schools are able to secure legal employment without overwhelming difficultly and they are doing well by most measures, except for the ones who are unhappy because of the long hours and not liking the work (see section on “I want to be a lawyer because it seems interesting” below).
+T6 schools are still worth the price even at full tuition (though obviously, you should usually go to the one that gives you the most money).
+Pretty much everyone at a T6 school can secure legal employment without overwhelming difficulty, and they are doing well by most measures, except for the ones who are unhappy because of the long hours and not liking the work (see section on “I want to be a lawyer because it seems interesting” below).

 2. You go to a lower T14 with some substantial scholarship money.
-I still think almost everyone is going to have good outcomes coming from these schools, but life will certainly be a lot easier if you don’t have over 160K in debt.
+I still think almost everyone is going to have good outcomes coming from these schools, but life will undoubtedly be a lot easier if you don’t have over $160K in debt.

 3. You go to a lower school in the T50 with very substantial money.
-My belief is that most of these schools are not going to be giving you enough value unless you are getting over half tuition to attend (or your parents are paying the remainder, see point below).
+I believe that most of these schools are not going to be giving you enough value unless you are getting over half tuition to attend (or your parents are paying the remainder, see point below).
 Even half tuition leaves you with what looks like a lot to pay back given that you might struggle to obtain a high paying job.
-You also must be absolutely satisfied with the possibility of working in the region where the school is located.
+You also must be entirely satisfied with the possibility of working in the region where the school is located.